mcroitor/Diagram-Builder.Net/README.md

 ## 2.0.1
  - Menu File --> Recent was added.
 It memorize 10 last opened files.
  - Loadinf chess fonts by maps.
 Font maps are defined in the `fonts/mapping` folder.
+ - An option of crop image was added.

 ## 2.0.0
 Refactoring.
 Extracted ChessFont and ChessBoard classes in libraries.
 Created console utility for fen to png image conversion.